e271828e/Flight.jl/docs/notes/design/framework_spec.md

   And it costs nothing when the state is already clean.
-- **The sweep runs with every `Φ = 0` [tick](#g-tick) due.** `t₀` is a grid point of every phase-free divisor, so those discrete output stages are gated in and publish from the authored `x`.
+- **The sweep runs with every `Φ = 0` [tick](#g-tick) due.** `t₀` is a grid point of every phase-free divisor, so those discrete output stages are gated in and publish from the authored `s`.
 They can do nothing else: no earlier tick exists for a ZOH to hold.
 An offset [component](#g-component) ([§10.5][s10-5]) is *not* due — its first tick is at `Φ·Δt_base`.
 Until then that component's [cells](#g-cell) hold the values the [activation](#g-activation)'s